Get our articles to your inbox.

 Once we receive the free, completed client application and have assessed that we have appropriate referrals, we require a $300 non-refundable registration fee and signed contract to initiate the search for a permanent nanny.
 This initial fee also enrolls you in our Temporary & Emergency Service for one (1) year so that you may use those services either during your search or as a back-up option once you have made a full-time hire.

-We have three (3) levels of placement fees.
-Our Standard Service Placement Fee is based on 15% of the caregiver’s first year salary.
-There is a free replacement in the first 30 days.
+We have two levels of placement fees.
 Our Premium Service Placement Fee is based on 18% of the caregiver’s first year salary.
 There is a 90 day free replacement policy.
 Our Deluxe Service Placement Fee is 20% of the caregiver’s first year salary and has a 6 month free replacement policy.
 There is a minimum Placement Fee of $2500.
 Each of the fee levels include many more services which we are happy to outline for you when you call the office.

 The second option applies if your need for our back-up services will be infrequent over the course of the year.
 In this case, you may still access our services without becoming a registered client.
 However, referral fees for non-registered clients are higher.